becarpenter/book6/2. IPv6 Basic Technology/Addresses.md

  fe80::a1b3:6d7a:3f65:dd13%7
 ~~~

 The first of these would be seen on, say, a Linux host and the second on a Windows host; the character(s) after the '%' sign are the Layer 2 interface's locally defined identifier.
-(Unfortunately, that makes two 'identifiers' in one address.)
+Unfortunately, that makes two 'identifiers' in one address.
+Technically, the second one can be referred to as the 'Zone ID' according to [RFC4007](https://www.rfc-editor.org/info/rfc4007).

 ### Embedded IPv4 addresses